leebaojin/TaskerApplication/CodeDocument.md

     <packaging>jar</packaging>
 ```
 - DataStorage:
-    - h2 is used for data storage as the application is simple with only 1 entity (see below)
+    - h2 is used for data storage (development) as the application is simple with only 1 entity (see below)
+        - System will need to configure for another database e.g. mysql or PostgreSQL for a more permenent solution
+        - To change the configuration file and import the required dependencies
     - Persistance is done with the help of hibernate
     - Table creation upon start up of application
 ### Dependencies